 When you’re in the country, you might find that you are unable to access certain news content, sports games, and websites.
 This comes as no surprise given the government’s historical tendency to control the media and what the public sees.
 Under the country’s restrictions on freedom of speech, freedom of the press and internet use, anything that steers too far from propaganda is likely banned or censored.

 If you’re only traveling for leisure, you won't need to look into the troubled side of the country’s internet.
 But if you are there for work, running into access bans to crucial information can be very frustrating.
 To get around it, you can hide your IP in Turkey with a VPN to shield your identity and circumvent censorship.
+For a detailed list of options when it comes to VPNs, feel free to check out the best vpn extension for chrome, or whatever browser it is you use, to pick the best one for you.

 A VPN works by encrypting your traffic and sending it through a private network, changing your virtual location in its course by proxying.
 You can choose your server location to connect from; with your new virtual location, enjoy the same internet access as a user from that country.
 This is an easy and risk-free way to enjoy unrestricted internet access whether you’re in Ankara or Istanbul.
 This feature of a VPN is also popular amongst travelers who like to stream Netflix, Hulu or other geo-restricted streaming services on the go.